mattyoung101/slingshot/README.md

 Slingshot is written in Kotlin and runs on a Java 17 compliant JVM or higher.

-Slingshot was born out of a frustration with existing SystemVerilog LSPs and editor plugins.
-While many exist, and most are functional, I still found them imperfect for my needs.
-Many are missing crucial features like complete-as-you-type, have rudimentary error reporting, or suffer from other limitations.
-The ultimate goal of Slingshot is to create the _ultimate_ SystemVerilog LSP, with all the features you've come to know and love.
+Although there are a few existing LSPs for SystemVerilog, I found them not quite perfect enough for my needs.
-I'm not sure if I can actually achieve this, but I'm up to trying.
+Most SV LSPs have inaccurate and hacky completion, which I found problematic.
+I thought I might be able to do this better by taking a _completion-first_ approach, and that's why Slingshot was created.
+The ultimate goal is to create the _ultimate_ SystemVerilog LSP, with all the features you know and love from mature LSPs like clangd and pyright.
+I'm still not sure if I can actually achieve this, but here's to trying, right?

-**Current state:** Slingshot has only just started development.
-Right now, it is only capable of providing Verilator linting.
-I am working on adding completion and whole project indexing.
+**Current state:** Slingshot is still unstable and work in progress.
+Right now, it is capable of providing Verilator linting and _some_ completion.
+I'm working on adding more completion items and stabilising the server.

 **Timeline:** Due to university, my time is extremely limited.
 However, I am hoping to get Slingshot fully functional by no later than June 2024, so I can use it to develop the SV code for my thesis.